goharbor/community/proposals/new/Robot-Account-2.md

 1. Reserve the prefix, but with another different character, like "@", "+" or ":", these are not need to be escaped in shell script.
 2. Remove the prefix (robot$), and set the password of robot as all lower case, as harbor cannot set all lower case as the password of user.

+Choose the option 1, but gives the ability that use can configurate it.

 ## Mock up UI

 The UI of creating a system level robot